-397. Flute Class.
+397. Flute and Percussion Class.
 Credit 1 hour.
-Study of basic techniques in the pedagogy of the flute.
+Study of basic techniques in the pedagogy of the flute and band percussion instruments.
+Three hours of laboratory per week.

-398. Percussion Class.
-Credit 1 hour.
-Study of basic techniques in the pedagogy of band percussion instruments.
 403/511.
 Piano Literature and Pedagogy.
 Credit 2 hours.
 A survey of piano teaching literature of all levels; observations, methods of teaching.